rushilss/rushillss.github.io/index.md

 Here I wanted to merge the two tables and display them, but there are some logistical things that must be taken care of first.
 I had to delete the 2021-2022 season as it is not finished yet and the transfer data on it was not fully up to date.
 Then I had to delete the club Brentford from the transfer table as the 2021-2022 season was the first season they were in the premier league, so there is no data for their results in the premier league for the last 10 seasons.
 I then deleted information that I don’t believe is relevant to the analysis I will be doing.
 I deleted games played (GP) as it doesn’t measure performance at all.
 I also deleted wins, losses, and draws because points encompass all 3 of these (W= 3 points, D= 1 point, L= 0 points).
 I also deleted the qualification column as it is just a description and has no numerical values.

-Then I took the Net Spend for each club during each season from the transfer table and added it to the standings table which will allow me to provide a comprehensive performance review for each club during each season.
+Then I took the Net Spending for each club during each season from the transfer table and added it to the standings table which will allow me to provide a comprehensive performance review for each club during each season.
 The code for all of this is below.

 ```python